Who Wears the World's Ugliest Sandal?

 Why Newport: "I now live in New York City but was born & raised in Boulder, Colorado.
 Being outside is integral to who I am and KEEN has always been a household name.
 For me, staying connected to nature is a top priority.
 When off-duty, I love spending time with my Great Dane, camping, and creating unique floral arrangements."

-, photographer and creator of GOON artzine
+Who: Alex Gowon, photographer and creator of GOON artzine